 Fife

 § This page gives an overview of the Fife local authority district, bringing together key facts, maps, and data to help you quickly understand the area.
-One of 361 district profiles on Baseview.
+This is one of 361 LAD profiles on Baseview.

 Overview ⁞ Fife lies between the Firth of Forth and Firth of Tay, known for its coastline, fishing villages, and the historic town of St Andrews, home to Scotland’s oldest university and the “Home of Golf.”
 Its largest town is Dunfermline, now a city.

-The administrative boundary of Fife can be viewed on OpenStreetMap: District Boundary of Fife.
+The administrative boundary of Fife can also be viewed on OpenStreetMap: District Boundary of Fife.

 Key Facts about Fife